Objective: Antarctic Kayaking in the Southern Ocean

 Distance: 3.25 miles

-We paddle into Port Lockroy’s bay and round the rocky corners by the shallow water near Jougla Point and Goudier Island.
+We paddle into Port Lockroy by the shallow water near Jougla Point and Goudier Island.
 Then, we head south into Peltier Channel and float at the base of Mt.
 Luigi and the Fief Range.
-The tranquil water in Peltier Channel is magnificently calm and gentle.
+The tranquil water here is magnificently calm and gentle.
 Port Lockroy is also home to the Penguin Post Office, where you can send a postcard home from Antarctica.

 Damoy Point: Savage Wildlife Encounter